William Craven, 1st Earl of Craven (British Army officer): Career

 He succeeded his father as seventh Baron Craven in 1791.
 In 1801 he was created Viscount Uffington, in the County of Berkshire, and Earl of Craven, in the County of York.
 The earldom was a revival of the title held by his 17th-century kinsman and namesake William Craven, 1st Earl of Craven.

 He was commissioned into the 43rd (Monmouthshire) Regiment of Foot in 1793, and subsequently served with the 80th and commissioned as major in the 84th Regiments.
 In 1798, Craven was appointed aide-de-camp to King George III, serving until 1805.
 This was followed by active service in the Netherlands and the Mediterranean, ultimately achieving the rank of Lieutenant-general.

 From 1819 until his death in 1825, Lord Craven served as Lord Lieutenant of Berkshire and was opposed to Catholic emancipation.

-Marriage & issue
+Marriage and issue

 In 1807, Craven married Louisa Brunton, a famous actress.
 Louisa was a daughter of John Brunton, a grocer who later became an actor and manager of the Norwich Theatre.
 She was one of seven sisters, several were actresses, one, Ann Brunton Merry married the poet and dilettante Robert Merry.

 Together, they were the parents of: